Azure-Samples/contoso-real-estate/README.md

-# JavaScript Entreprise-grade Reference Architecture
+# Entreprise-grade Reference Architecture for JavaScript

 This repository contains the reference architecture and components for building an entreprise-grade moderne microfrontends application.
 It is a collection of best practices, architure patterns, and components that can be used to build and deploy modern JavaScript microfrontends applications to Azure.

 ## Table of Contents